Their Last Season

 He replied,

-Worriedly he was pacing when he got a message.
+Worried, he was pacing around when he got a message.

-"Amma and I are at Nani's place, network is not good here."
+"Amma and I are at Nani's place.
+The network is not good here."

 He sighed with relief.

-His brother Usama was crying and in the next second his brother hugged him.
+Usama was crying, and the very next second, he hugged him.

 His heart was throbbing.